Multi-layer Perceptron Trainability Explained via Variability: Collapse to Constant and its characterization

+Figure~\ref{fig:CnG-matrices} illustrates the experimental results for C- and G-matrices.
+We fix $d$ and increase $L$ instead of keeping $N_w$ constant to ensure that the size of all involved matrices remains unchanged for all $L$.

+The left subplot of Figure~\ref{fig:CnG-matrices} shows the spectral norms of matrices $C_L$ and two $G_L$ matrices plotted against depth $L$ ranging from 1 to 1000, for a randomly selected point pair $(x,\bx)$, where ReLU activations are used.
+Although all three curves exhibit similar patterns of ups and downs, the C-matrix is consistently smaller than the two G-matrices, with a difference of at least one magnitude after $L \ge 200$.
+This finding suggests that, at least under our experiment setting, C2C should be the main factor responsible for the loss of trainability, rather than the commonly assumed vanishing gradient.

-The right plot of Figure~\ref{fig:CnG-matrices} is for the comparison of two different activation functions, ReLU and absolute-value.
-Staring from a random point-pair, we plot the C-matrices computed on a set of random weight-bias pairs as specified in \eqref{W,b-Normal} with initialization multipliers $\sqrt{2/d}$ and $\sqrt{1/d}$ for for ReLU and absolute-value, respectively.
-The plot shows clearly that ReLU, with considerably smaller C-matrices, is much more prone to the negative influence of C2C than absolute-value is.
-At $L=1000$, the C-matrix for ReLU is more than 3 orders of magnitude smaller than that for absolute-value.
+In the right subplot, the comparison of C-matrices between ReLU and absolute value activations shows that ReLU is more vulnerable to the negative effects of C2C than absolute value activation function, as the C-matrix for ReLU is orders of magnitude smaller than that for the absolute value activation function when depth is large.